EberlyODL/phys010sjv11/probability-amplitude.md

 $P(x) = \phi(x)^2$.

-Because we need to square, we say that $\phi$ is the **probability amplitude **.
+Because we need to square, we say that $\phi$ is the **probability amplitude**.
 This is a strange object, the square root of probability!

 > Again, I remind you that probabilities are just numbers with no units.
 The probability that a coin lands on head is 1/2.
 No units needed.
 The **probability amplitude** that a coin lands on head is $1/\sqrt{2}$.
 This is also just a number with no units.
 Once you square it, it gives the probability of 1/2.

-Here we have two waves (see fig below again).
-Note that the images show the intensity ($\phi(x)^2$) not the wave and more intense is darker.
+Returning to the double slits.
+See the fig below that shows the intensity $\phi(x)^2$ of each wave from each slit and the combined result; more intense is darker.

 [ciscode|rev=1|tool=elmsmedia|item=2241|entity_type=node|render=display_mode|display_mode=image]

 So let us denote the wave from slit 1 $\phi_1$ and the wave from slit 2 $\phi_2$.

 If only slit 1 is opened we get the pattern on uppermost left image.
 The probability is max at the center and goes to zero on either side.
-Same with slit 2.
+Same with slit 2, slightly shifted

 Now, if we open both slits, the wave that will reach the screen will be a superposition of wave 1 and wave 2.
 Superposition is the sum so